 The aluminium brass boxcoolers are used throughout the marine market and is mainly used for its strength.
-Nonetheless this alloy needs a protective coating and protection system due to its inherent corrosion resistance to seawater and natural anti-fouling capabilities.
+Nonetheless this alloy needs a protective coating and protection system due to its inherent corrosion resistance to seawater and lack of natural anti-fouling capabilities.

 In some situations, a treatment of boxcoolers with phenol heat-cured coatings is necessary.
 This is important for the protection against galvanic corrosion and combines this with high heat-conductivity properties.

 Amazing results after a 6 week feasibility study

 This image illustrates a comparison between traditional aluminum brass tubes with hard baked coating (left side) and uncoated 90/10 copper-nickel tubes (right side).
 It’s the result of a six weeks feasibility test.
 The high copper content of the tubing provides natural anti-fouling capabilities, offering protection against marine growth.
 Copper alloys possess an inherent natural resistance to biofouling.
 Clearly, the 90/10 Cu-Ni alloy is resisting fouling from algae mussels and other marine growth.
 For clarification, the biofouling resistance of copper alloys is due to the copper in the protective oxide film; it is not from the leaching of copper ions.

 Eliminates raw water pumps, strainers, and filters

 Virtually maintenance free

 Depending on your operating conditions and hull design.

 Aftward or longitudinal

 Top mounted installation